cfpb/consumerfinance.gov/INSTALL.md

    the variables given in `.env`, if it's not already there, and will run `initial-data.sh` to create the first Wagtail user and load some basic initial data.

+## Troubleshooting

+Here are some common issues and how you can fix them:

+### Errors referencing South, or other Python errors:

+Since moving to Django 1.8, we use Django's built-in migration engine, and we no longer use South.
+If you're getting South errors, you probably have it installed globally.
+To solve this, from outside the virtual environment, run `pip uninstall south`.

+If you're getting other kinds of Python errors (for example, when running tox), you may even want to go as far as uninstalling all globally-installed Python packages: `pip freeze | grep -v "^-e" | xargs pip uninstall -y`.
+After doing that, you'll need to reinstall virtualenv:
+`pip install virtualenv virtualenvwrapper`.